Zach Siders

 Picture

-I am a quantitative ecologist studying patterns across the ecological hierarchy in search of the processes that link individuals to populations, populations to communities, and communities to ecosystems.
+I am a quantitative ecologist and fisheries scientist studying patterns across the ecological hierarchy in search of the processes that link individuals to populations, populations to communities, and communities to ecosystems.
 I specialize in integrating analytical methods into synthetic models aimed at providing robust inference and filling data gaps.
 I have applied these integrated models in a broad set of interdisciplinary problems ranging from building risk maps for conservation and natural resource priority species to estimating life history characteristics of data-deficient species.
 Above all, I enjoy solving puzzles across the natural sciences.

 With a background in biology and chemistry, it is no wonder that my other interests feature these subjects prominently.
 I am an avid gardener with a collection of Zingiberales and orchids.
 I take much of my gardening inspiration by exploring the natural world and especially enjoy hunting for rare plants in situ.
 I try my hand at photography both in the garden and out exploring so the photos featured here are my own.